ms-iot/imx-iotcore/Documentation/provisioning.md

 ### fTPM Endorsement Key Certificate

 The fTPM Endorsement Key Certificate is the public key that can be used to verify the identity of a TPM.
-In order to trust this EK Cert it must be extracted in the factory and must be stored by the OEM.
-The OEM then cross-signs the EK Cert to establish a chain to a well-known root of trust.
-These cross-signed certificates should be saved back onto the platform for convenience, but must be also hosted externally by the OEM in-case the non-volatile storage on the device is reset.
+In order to trust this EK Public it must be extracted in the factory and must be stored by the OEM.
+The OEM then signs the EK Public into an EK Certificate to establish a chain to a well-known root of trust.
+These signed certificates are saved back onto the platform for the OS to read, but should also be hosted externally by the OEM so the device can retrieve it in-case the secure non-volatile storage on the device is reset.
 Further reading on Endorsement Keys is available from the Trusted Computing Group [here](https://www.trustedcomputinggroup.org/wp-content/uploads/Credential_Profile_EK_V2.0_R14_published.pdf)

-The UEFI provisioning DXE driver defined in Provisioning.c opens a handle to the fTPM driver and requests the Endorsement Key Certificate.
-If the TPM does not return the Endorsement Key Certificate, the provisioning driver submits two more commands, CreatePrimary to generate an EK Cert using the default template, then EvictControl  to store it under a well-known persistent TPM handle.
-The driver then requests the certificate again.
-Once the certificate is retrieved it signals the provisioning host that it's about to send the EK Cert by sending the string "MFG:ekcert\n" over serial it then sends the EK Cert over serial along with a length and checksum.
-The provisioning host then saves the certificate.
+The UEFI provisioning DXE driver defined in Provisioning.c opens a handle to the fTPM driver and requests the Endorsement Key Public.
+If the TPM does not return the Endorsement Key Public, the provisioning driver submits two more commands, CreatePrimary to generate an EK Credential using the default template, then EvictControl  to store it under a well-known persistent TPM handle.
+The driver then requests the EK Public again.
+Once the EK Public is retrieved it signals the provisioning host that it's about to send the EK Public by sending the string "MFG:ekcert\n" over serial it then sends the EK Public over serial along with a length and checksum.
+The provisioning host then saves the EK Public.

 Next the device sends "MFG:devicecert\n" to the provisioning host to retrieve the cross-signed version of the certificate.
 It then receives a length, the buffer, and a checksum from the host device, and if everything succeeded it writes the certificate into the "ManufacturerDeviceCert" UEFI variable.